sisterai/estate-assistant-system/README.md

 # EstateWise – Your Intelligent Estate Assistant 🏡

 **EstateWise** is a full-stack chatbot application that helps users find their dream property in **Chapel Hill, NC** and surrounding areas.
-The app harnesses state‑of‑the‑art **AI technology and Retrieval-Augmented Generation (RAG)** techniques to deliver personalized property recommendations based on user preferences.
+The app harnesses state‑of‑the‑art **AI technology, Retrieval-Augmented Generation (RAG), Mixture of Experts (MoEs), and kMeans/kNN** techniques to deliver personalized property recommendations based on user preferences.
 Whether you sign in to save your conversation history or continue as a guest, EstateWise offers a sleek, responsive interface with smooth animations and a modern design.

 ## Table of Contents